NomicFoundation/hardhat/examples/sample/README.md

 # Hardhat Sample for Hardhat Ignition

-This Hardhat project is a variant of Hardhat's sample project enhanced with Hardhat Ignition.
+This project is Hardhat's sample project enhanced with Hardhat Ignition.

 ## Deploying

-To run the ignition deploy against the ephemeral hardhat network:
+To run the Ignition deploy against the ephemeral hardhat network:

 ```shell
 npx hardhat ignition deploy LockModule.js